sdevgill/csv-data-process/server/README.md

-# DataTruth engineering take home task - server
+# Scaffold data

-This directory contains the scaffolding for the DataTruth take home task server.
+This directory contains the scaffolding for the server.
 It contains config to setup [BabelJS](https://babeljs.io) so you can write things like arrow functions if you wish; a basic 'Hello World' Express server and a simple test using Jest.

 You are not expected to use this scaffolding, it is provided to make the process of getting started easier.